Secure Strong Legal Counsel Early in the Divorce Process

 You need to make important tax considerations when determining your best interests in an alimony case.
 For some, it may make more sense for both parties to agree to a property settlement in lieu of alimony payment.
 In other situations, the parties may agree to alimony for reasons of predictability and security.

-At Koiles Pratt Family Law Group, our lawyers have extensive experience representing clients’ interests in alimony cases.
-Our attorneys understand the many tax, financial and personal issues that alimony presents, and our firm will work diligently to obtain a favorable result for you.
+At Koiles Pratt Family Law Group, our attorneys have extensive experience representing clients’ interests in alimony cases.
+Our attorneys understand the many tax, financial, and personal issues that alimony presents, and our firm will work diligently to guide you, discuss, and define the recommended legal strategy to obtain a favorable result for you.

 We also advise clients about how to calculate alimony based on the law passed by the Massachusetts Legislature in 2011.
 We will make sure these calculations are done properly, and firmly negotiate an alimony agreement that both the parties and the court will approve.
 We can also help those who are seeking a modification to alimony payments that were established prior to the passage of the 2011 Alimony Reform Act.

-To learn more about alimony, how the recent legislative changes may affect your case and how we can help you make the right decisions about your future, contact Koiles Pratt Family Law Group online today or by calling 978-744-7774.
+To learn more about alimony, how the recent legislative changes may affect your situation, and how we can help you make the right decisions about your future, contact us today or call 978-744-7774.